google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

       // My app is installed and therefore fullscreen }

-#### Chrome for Android
+#### Web App Manifest (Chrome, Opera, Samsung)

 When launching as an installed app, Chrome is not running in true fullscreen experience so `document.fullscreenElement` returns null and the CSS selectors don't work.
-Chrome also does not have an API comparable to iOS's navigator.standalone property.

 When the user requests fullscreen via a gesture on your site, the standard fullscreen API's are available including the CSS pseudo selector that lets you